-Shot to the Heart: Clark does this to Chloe in Truth and Lana in Thirst.
+Shot to the Heart: Clark does this to Chloe in "Truth" and Lana in "Thirst".
 Chloe does it to Tess in Season 9.

 An averted example appears in the episode "Onyx"; Lex has inadvertently (and at first unknowingly) created an evil clone of himself (Black Kryptonite separated the Good and Evil personas of him).
 In order to be sure he's talking to the real Lex, Clark asks about the Lex he's talking to (the evil one) about an encounter he knows he had with the real Lex.
-Little does Clark know however, the evil version was listening in on the conversation, so manages to fool Clark at first.
+Little does Clark know however, the evil version was listening in on the conversation, and manages to fool Clark at first.

 Including, going by the Season 1 DVD commentary, the show's creators.
 It's kind of creepy the way they gush over then-teenage Lana/Kristin, calling her "the true magic of the show."